BenJilks/WatchParty/README.md

     $ cd ..
 ```

-Then you can start the server
+Finally, you can start the Go server.
 ```
     $ cd server
     $ go run .
 ```

+Or build a binary for distribution.

 Use the `-help` command line option on the server for configuring.